RANJITHp07/tinDog/README.md

 # tinDog
-A static website made using html,css and bootstrap
+A static website made using html,css and bootstrap.